apache/spark/docs/executor/celery.rst

     airflow celery flower

 Please note that you must have the ``flower`` python library already installed on your system.
-The recommend way is to install the airflow celery bundle.
+The recommended way is to install the airflow celery bundle.

 .. code-block:: bash